krishnanlab/teaching/2021-spring_compbio/policies.md

 If you have a legitimate reason to miss class – such as job/grad-school/medical-school interviews, health/medical needs, or any other hard life circumstances – just let me know as soon as you can.
 I will always be willing to work with you to figure out how to accommodate your constraints/circumstances and how you may makeup for any lost time/points if needed.
 Same goes for meeting the multiple assignment and project due dates.
 I know that things are pretty tough now.
 So, just keep me posted and I will support you.

-If there are multiple absences without _any_ notice or explaination, that will result reduction in points allocated for attendance.
+If there are multiple absences without _any_ notice or explanation, that will result reduction in points allocated for attendance.
 Similarly, not completing assignment or project milestones without _any_ notice/explanation will result in reduction of points at the discretion of the instructor.

 ## Code of Conduct